EVParts/EVPGeneratorRamp/README.md

 ### Setup RemoteGPIO
 Remote GPIO needs to be configured to work with the DTWonder relay module.
+#### Ethernet
+Set the IP Address for the Victron to match the IP/subnet of the DTWonder.

 # TODO
 Need to get second Ekrano working and then complete the documentation.